jorbDehmel/oak/README.md

 ## Syntax

-In Oak, a variable is declared as follows.
+In `Oak`, a variable is declared as follows.

 `let NAME: TYPE;`